Future of in-home aged care

 If a CHSP provider does choose to stop delivering in-home aged care services, their clients will be supported to transfer to a new provider to ensure continuity of care.
 However, we expect that most CHSP providers would continue to deliver services under a new program.

-We will continue to engage and work with current providers about the reforms and do everything we can to achieve a better in-home aged care program that meets the needs of all older Australians today and into the future.
+We will continue to engage and work with current providers about the reforms and do everything we can to achieve a better in-home aged care program that meets the needs of all Older people today and into the future.

 To read more about the new in-home aged care program, visit the department’s website.